AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 ## Create a post in a board {#createapostinaboard}

-Like any other social platform, in the Captivate Prime mobile app, you can create a post in a board, so that all learners who are part of the same board can view your post, comment, and upload a file along with the comment.
+Like any other social platform, in the Learning Manager mobile app, you can create a post in a board, so that all learners who are part of the same board can view your post, comment, and upload a file along with the comment.

 To create a post, tap the (![](assets/prime-add.png)) icon on the bottom-right of the screen.